TheSpectrumProject/UltimateNoBot/README.md

-# UltimateNoBot - Premium Anti-Bot Plugin for Spigot
+# UltimateNoBot - Advanced Anti-Bot Plugin for Spigot

 ## Overview

-**UltimateNoBot** is a powerful and premium security plugin designed for Spigot servers, focused on identifying and preventing bot activities, fake player attacks, and other automated threats.
-By utilizing the latest security technologies and advanced behavior analysis, UltimateNoBot ensures a secure, stable, and fair gaming experience for your community.
+**UltimateNoBot** is a powerful security plugin designed for Spigot servers, focused on identifying and preventing fake player attacks and other automated threats.
+UltimateNoBot ensures a secure, stable, and fair gaming experience for your community.

 ---